Climate Change: beyond the 'consensus'

 • Calum Nicholson, director, Climate Policy Institute

-• Professor Richard Lindzen, Sloan Professor of Atmospheric Sciences Emeritus, MIT; member, US National Academy of Scienc
+• Professor Richard Lindzen, Sloan professor of atmospheric sciences emeritus, MIT; member, US National Academy of Science

 Climate science in its contemporary form came of age in the 1970s at a time of a great cultural shift.
 The world’s first Earth Day in 1970 marked the spread of cultural concerns about environmentalism from the fringes of the hippy counterculture into the mainstream.
 The science of climate change arrived at a time when optimism about what science and technology had to offer was challenged by increasing concerns that the arrogance of human social and economic development was leading to negative environmental impacts, and even direct threats to the planet itself.